 Interview Selection

-Applicants who meet all requirements will be fully reviewed and considered for an interview.
-Applicants chosen for interviews must be academically excellent and have demonstrated an interest in medicine through clinical and/or research activities.
-Those selected for interviews are contacted by telephone and e-mail by the M.D.
-Program Admissions Office to schedule two video call interviews.
-The confirmation e-mail will provide instructions regarding the video call process and subsequent steps within the admission process.
+Applicants chosen for interviews must be academically excellent and have demonstrated an interest in medicine through clinical and research activities.
+Those selected for interviews are contacted by telephone or e-mailed by the M.D.
+Admissions Office.
+A confirmation e-mail is sent with instructions on scheduling your two, virtual interviews and your virtual visit.
+Approximately 10% of applicants will be invited to interview.

 When the Medical Student Admissions Committee (MSAC) makes a final decision regarding an interviewed applicant, the M.D.
 Program Admissions Office will contact each applicant by telephone to inform him or her of the committee’s decision.